chef/chef-web-docs/chef_master/source/index.rst

 This page has links to each topic in this doc set.
 You can also use the navigation tool or the search box to find what you're looking for.

-If this is your first visit, check out the `Getting Started <https://learn.chef.io/tracks/getting-started/>`_ track on Learn Chef.
+If you are new to Chef, we highly recommend the `Getting Started <https://learn.chef.io/tracks/getting-started/>`_ track on Learn Chef to familarize yourself with Chef concepts.

 If you need documentation for previous versions, see the `Docs Archive <https://docs-archive.chef.io>`_.

 Overview
 =====================================================

-Platform Overview
+Chef Platform Overview
 -----------------------------------------------------

 `Platform Overview </platform_overview.html>`__